michaelt/streaming-network-tcp-examples/README.md

 transparent 'hello world'-ish examples in http://www.yesodweb.com/blog/2014/03/network-conduit-async
-which mix networking ABCs with elementary concurrency and conduitry (here, pipe-istry).
+which mix networking ABCs with elementary concurrency and conduitry.

-Apart from `pipes-network` and `async` we need the pleasant `word8` library.
-They use `lens-family` for the lens operations.
+Apart from `pipes-network` and `async` we use the `word8` library for humane word8 handling.

-The pipes variants follow Michael S's text in this
+The variants follow Michael S's text in this
 order:

 -   `Examples/ServerToUpper.hs`